semanticClimate/IPCC-Queries/docs/statements.md

   </tr>
 </table>

-### Putting statements on the map
+### Putting facts on the map

-With the following SPARQL query we can show statements on the world map, taking advantage of Wikidata [<a href="#citeref1">1</a>] to provide geographical coordinates for regions, using a <a name="tp1">federated SPARQL query</a>:
+With the following SPARQL query we can show facts on the world map, taking advantage of Wikidata [<a href="#citeref1">1</a>] to provide geographical coordinates for regions, using a <a name="tp1">federated SPARQL query</a>: